The Hurricane and Rosey: World Tag Team Champions (2004–2005)

-Split and aftermath
+Split and aftermath (2005)

 The loss of the World Tag Team Championship signalled the end of the team; in the following weeks, the pair began a losing streak, mainly caused by The Hurricane's injuries.
 During the October 17 episode of Raw, The Hurricane was assaulted by Kurt Angle at the request of Vince McMahon.
 After the beating, footage was shown of The Hurricane ripping off his mask and striking Rosey (who had come to the ring to his aid).

-The following week, The Hurricane did not show up in a World Tag Team Championship match leaving Rosey to face Cade and Murdoch alone.
+The following week on Raw, The Hurricane did not show up in a World Tag Team Championship match leaving Rosey to face Cade and Murdoch alone.
 During the match, The Hurricane (out of costume) appeared at the top of the entrance ramp, now going by his real name, Gregory Helms, and watched as Rosey was double teamed and defeated.
 After the match, Helms announced that he was fed up with being funny for the crowd and that he had been carrying Rosey as a tag team partner.
 Helms requested a match with Rosey, and defeated him with a shining wizard to end their partnership permanently.
-This was one of Rosey's last matches with WWE, as he was released shortly thereafter while Helms went on to win his third Cruiserweight Championship at the 2006 Royal Rumble in January, resulting in Helms returning to the SmackDown! roster and subsequently establishing himself outside The Hurricane identity, while Stacy Keibler left WWE in early 2006.
+This was one of Rosey's last matches with WWE, as he was released in March 2006 while Helms went on to win his third Cruiserweight Championship at the 2006 Royal Rumble in January, resulting in Helms returning to the SmackDown roster and subsequently establishing himself outside The Hurricane identity, while Stacy Keibler left WWE in July 2006.
+The Hurricane was released from his WWE contract in February 2010.

+On July 9, 2016, The Hurricane and Rosey reunited at the Ultimate Survival event held by Warriors Of Wrestling, teaming with Vinny Pacifico to defeat Chris Benne, JGeorge and Steve Scott in a six-man tag team match.
 Rosey died of a heart failure in April 2017.
+Stacy Keibler was inducted into the WWE Hall of Fame in 2023, while The Hurricane remains with the company as a backstage producer.